Vschelkanov/Caligraph/README.md

 # Caligraph
 Caligraph analysis in clickhouse

-Clickhouse allows to keep and perform analysis of 300 mln Caligraph triplets on ordinary computer.
+Clickhouse allows to upload and perform analysis of 300 mln Caligraph triplets on ordinary computer.

 Environment:
 <ul>HW: